cherwinmason/masonletter/mason-finalization-agent-prompt-v6.md

 Even though you always draft (once pre-flight passes), aim high:

-- Real Playbook with all four sub-sections when the source supports it (Section 14)
+- Real Playbook with all four sub-sections when the source supports it — BUILD days (Section 14)
+- Real Pattern (4 numbered tactical steps) and One Thing directive when the source supports it — MOVE days (Section 14)
 - Specific numbers, named operators, copyable artifacts when they exist in the source
 - Honest framing when they don't — "we don't know the prompt; the post doesn't show it"